-This tutorial describes how to install and configure VNC server on a Debian 9 system.
+This tutorial describes how to install and configure a VNC server on Debian 9.
 We will also show you how to create an SSH tunnel and securely connect to the VNC server.

 Virtual Network Computing (VNC) is a graphical desktop sharing system that allows you to use your keyboard and mouse to remotely control another computer.